gpstar81/GPStar-proton-pack/PACK.md

 ## Wires to the Arduino MEGA

-These are connections which are not covered in the diagram above, but connect directly to the Arduino board.
+These are connections which are not covered in the diagram above and can connect directly to the Arduino board.

 | Connection → Pin | Optional? |
 |---|---|---|